jrief/django-formset/docs/source/single-form.rst

 Having setup the form's template this way allows us to write the form as a string.
 This is what ``{{ form }}`` does.
-On the first sight, this may seem more cumbersome that the solution :ref:`native_form`_.
+On the first sight, this may seem more cumbersome that the solution :ref:`native_form`.
 In some situations however, it might be simpler to change the signature of the form class in Python code, rather than in a template.
 Another use case would be to, when many forms with renderers, each configured different, shall be rendered by the same form.
 Then this setup might make more sense.
-Please also check the section about :ref:`renderes`_.
+Please also check the section about :ref:`renderers`.

 .. _field_by_field: